-Pre-validated Radio Metric Data Collection
+Non-validated Radio Metric Data Collection

-The OID of the Pre-validated Radiometric Data Collection FR Type is
+The OID of the Non-validated Radiometric Data Collection FR Type is

-{crossSupportFunctionalities preValRmDataCollect (48)}.
+{crossSupportFunctionalities nonValRmDataCollect (48)}.

-Pre-validated Radiometric Data Collection constitutes the production functions associated with the collection of raw radiometric data during a space link session.
+non-validated Radiometric Data Collection constitutes the production functions associated with the collection of raw radiometric data during a space link session.

 NOTE - The radiometric validation process involves analyst interaction and is therefore not performed during the space link session.
 The performance of radiometric data validation is outside the scope of SCCS-SM.